 That’s a question almost as big as the problem of hunger itself.

-In Colorado, the number of adults estimated to be food insecure in 2020 was 1 in 7.
-In Wyoming, that number was 1 in 6.
-For children it’s 1 in 5 and 1 in 4, respectively.
+In Colorado and Wyoming, the number of individuals estimated to be food insecure in 2021 was 1 in 8.
+For children, that number was even higher: 1 in 7 in Colorado, and 1 in 6 in Wyoming.

-One of the biggest recent impacts has obviously been the economic devastation of the pandemic, where we saw need in our region explode by 150%.
-And recovery from this will be a very long road for so many of our neighbors in need.
+One of the biggest recent impacts has obviously been the economic devastation of the pandemic, where we saw need in our region explode by upwards of 150%.
+Recovery from the ongoing pandemic will be a very long road for many of our neighbors in need.

-But food insecurity in America was on the rise long before the pandemic, due to an incredibly complex web of factors, from systemic inequalities to infrastructure failings to global economic shifts.
+However, even before the pandemic food insecurity in America was on the rise due to an incredibly complex web of factors, from systemic inequalities to infrastructure failings to global economic shifts.

-In 2020, we provided food and necessities to around 572,000 adults and 219,000 children across Colorado and Wyoming.
-Their backgrounds and needs are about as varied as you can imagine, from heads of households losing their jobs (or even just hours) to recent graduates finding career paths suddenly closed off.
+Our clients’ backgrounds and needs are as varied as you can imagine, encompassing heads of households who have lost their jobs (or even just hours) to recent graduates finding career paths suddenly closed off.
 So often, we hear from our clients that they never thought they’d need the kinds of services we provide.

 Which is why we will remain diligent and ready to answer the challenge of hunger wherever and whenever it rises.

-You should dress weather appropriate in closed toe shoes (sneakers, work boots) and clothing appropriate for a warehouse workplace setting.
+You should dress in weather-appropriate attire, as well as wear closed-toe shoes (sneakers, work boots, etc.) and clothing appropriate for a warehouse workplace setting.
 No clothing that is overly revealing or suggestive is allowed.
 Shirts/tops must have a strap over each shoulder and the bottom of shirts/tops must meet or be longer than the top of the pants so that the midriff is not exposed.
-No halters, tubes or single shoulder strap shirts are allowed.
+No halters, tube tops, or single-shoulder strap shirts are allowed.
 No undergarments may be visible when in normal posture (sitting or standing).
-No clothing that has a derogatory message or that promotes, suggests, or depicts violence.
+No clothing that has a derogatory message or promotes, suggests, or depicts violence is allowed.

 Please register in advance!
-You can see what shifts are available and get yourself signed up through our website.
+You can see what shifts are available and sign up through our website.

-All volunteering does occur within our warehouses, so we encourage contacting our office first.
-We will examine each situation and try to accommodate all to the best of our ability.
+All volunteering occurs within our warehouses, so we encourage contacting our office first.
+We will examine each situation and try to accommodate all individuals to the best of our ability.

-We can take up to 100 volunteers per shift with advanced arrangements.
+We can take up to 100 volunteers per shift with advance arrangements.
 Groups will be split into multiple areas.

 Yes.
 Please bring in any paperwork you need filled out and let us know when you start your shift.
 We’ll have it signed for you at the end of your shift.

-Food Bank of the Rockies is committed to a safe, healthy and productive environment.
-Volunteers are prohibited from possessing, using, being under the influence or selling drugs and alcohol that can alter judgment, as determined in the sole discretion of Food Bank of the Rockies.
-The possession, use, consumption and/or sale of such substances, including marijuana for either recreational or medicinal purposes, while volunteering for Food Bank of the Rockies will not be tolerated.
+Food Bank of the Rockies is committed to providing a safe, healthy, and productive environment.
+Volunteers are prohibited from possessing, using, being under the influence of, or selling drugs and alcohol that can alter judgment, as determined in the sole discretion of Food Bank of the Rockies.
+The possession, use, consumption, and/or sale of such substances, including marijuana for either recreational or medicinal purposes, while volunteering for Food Bank of the Rockies will not be tolerated.

 A promotion with Food Bank of the Rockies is a mutually beneficial partnership we enter into with another business or organization.
 Typically, the promotion raises funds as a percentage of purchases from that partner.
-For example, if someone eats at a restaurant partner, a percentage of their check (like 5%) will be donated to Food Bank of the Rockies.
+For example, if someone eats at a partner restaurant, a percentage of their check (as previously determined by the parties involved) will be donated to Food Bank of the Rockies.

 Thank you for thinking of Food Bank of the Rockies.
 We would love to know more about your event or promotion idea.
-Please fill out our Corporate Partnership Cause Marketing & Event Form and return via email to Kristina Thomas, firstname.lastname@example.org.
+Please fill out our Corporate Partnership Cause Marketing & Event Form and return via email to Justin Petrochko: firstname.lastname@example.org

-Each invitation is determined on a case-by-case basis.
+Each invitation is considered on a case-by-case basis.
 We do ask for adequate lead time for staff planning, with a recommended 15 days advance notice.

-Food Bank of the Rockies accepts gifts of all sizes, $1 helps provide enough food for four meals.
+There is no minimum; Food Bank of the Rockies accepts gifts of all sizes.
+See above to find out how $1 helps provide enough food for four meals.

-Presence on the Food Bank of the Rockies website is never guaranteed and is determined on a case-by-case basis, usually in correlation with venue, frequency of giving, and social media exposure.
+Presence on the Food Bank of the Rockies website is never guaranteed and is determined on a case-by-case basis.

 Food Bank of the Rockies cannot guarantee social media posts during a campaign.
 Posts are determined on a case-by-case basis.
-Usually in direct correlation with venue and social media exposure.
-Please feel free to tag us @FoodBankRockies so we have the ability to like and possibly share!
+Please feel free to tag us @FoodBankRockies so we have the opportunity to like or possibly share!

-Yes, however, the logo must adhere to our style guidelines, and we must approve any materials that contain our name and/or logo.
-Approval is done quickly and can be done via email.
+Yes, however the logo must adhere to our style guidelines and we must approve any materials that contain our name and/or logo.
+Approval can be done via email.

-Food Bank of the Rockies can provide you with our media release template but cannot send information out on your behalf.
-We can also provide a quote from senior staff that you can use in your release.
+Food Bank of the Rockies can provide you with our media release template, but cannot send information out on your behalf.
+We can also provide a quote from a member of our team that you can use in your release.

 Food Bank of the Rockies does not share media contacts or relationships.